singularityhacker/Content/Writing_on_GitHub_II.md

 **Organization and Collaborative Discussion**

 GitHub projects and issues to the rescue.
+See the issue that tracked my thoughts and notes for this very post here: https://github.com/singularityhacker/Content/issues/2

 **A Full Local Setup**